-In 1880 Josie Belmont was a “boarder” in Hot Springs, where she listed her occupation as “entertaining strangers.”
+In 1880 Josie Belmont had been a “boarder” in Hot Springs, where she listed her occupation as “entertaining strangers.”
 She was eighteen, listed as widowed.

 By 1888 Josie was entertaining strangers in Fort Worth.
 She lived at 1106 Rusk, the brothel of Mary Porter.